abahmanem/casper-scala-sdk/src/main/scala/com/casper/sdk/docs/Keys.md

     - ED25519
     - SECP256K1

-- KeyPair : this class is a holder of the pair represented by a  CLPublickKEy and the associated private key.
+- KeyPair : this class is a holder of the pair represented by a  CLPublicKey and the associated private key.

 ### Working with public keys